clarissalabrum/math4610-1/main.md

 ## Table of Contents

-[Course Contents](https://jvkoebbe.github.io/math4610/frontMatter/tableOfContents): This is a Markdown (.md) file that contains a the table of contents for the course.
+[Course Contents](https://jvkoebbe.github.io/math4610/frontMatter/tableOfContents): The previous link will take you to a Markdown (.md) file that contains a the table of contents for the course.
+For a one semester course, there may be more content than can be covered.
+The content can be used to give instructors/readers plenty to do.

 ## Software Manual Description and Template